Getting Started with MetaMonster

 Step 7: Add structured schema

 Generate structured schema markup for pages that are missing it.
-The prompt creates clean JSON-LD that’s ready to implement.
+The workflow creates clean JSON-LD that’s ready to implement.

-Best practice: Filter to only pages missing schema before running this prompt.
+Best practice: Filter to only pages missing schema before running this workflow.
 Open up the generated schema to review it, make any edits you need, then you’re good to go.

 Why schema matters: It helps search engines and AI systems understand your content better.
 It’s considered best practice for both traditional and AI search.

-The internal linking prompt looks at primary keywords across your entire site and suggests where to add links based on content relationships.
+The internal linking workflow looks at primary keywords across your entire site and suggests where to add links based on content relationships.

-Important note: This prompt works best after you’ve already generated primary keywords for all pages on your site, not just the subset you’re currently viewing.
+Important note: This workflow works best after you’ve already generated primary keywords for all pages on your site, not just the subset you’re currently viewing.

 Step 9: Use chat for advanced analysis